Home Decor: DIY Tips to Bring Your House to Life

 Remember to hang the mirrors perpendicular to windows and not directly in front of them.
 If they are in front of the windows, it can send the light back out instead of making your house look bright.

-It is not easy to decorate your house.
+Decorating your house is not easy.
 There are a lot of things one has to look after.
-Use these amazing DIY tips to help you bring in the entire theme of your house together.
+Use these amazing DIY tips to help you bring the entire theme of your house together.

 Leave a Reply